DecentraLabsCom/Lab-Gateway/fmu-runner/README.md

 - this service keeps a permanent `local` backend that executes FMUs with [FMPy](https://github.com/CATIA-Systems/FMPy)
 - local `fmu-data` mounting remains useful for development, smoke tests and automated tests
-- production target is still to remove the need for real FMUs on the Gateway filesystem
+- `local` is a permanent development/test backend; `station` is the production target when real FMUs must remain on Lab Station

 ```mermaid
 flowchart LR